- How is Harvard Law School responding to the COVID-19 pandemic?

 - Am I eligible to apply if I have advanced standing or additional course credits from high school dual enrollment, community college, etc.?

-To apply for the Junior Deferral Program during the 2019–2020 cycle, you must be scheduled to complete coursework and graduate from your undergraduate program in spring 2021.
-If you are scheduled to complete your undergraduate degree and graduate in spring 2021, regardless of the amount of time it took to reach that date or the amount of undergraduate credits you have earned by that date, you are eligible to apply to the program.
+To apply for the Junior Deferral Program, you must be a current college junior or the international equivalent scheduled to complete coursework and graduate from your undergraduate program by spring 2023.
+If you are scheduled to complete your undergraduate degree and graduate by spring 2023, regardless of the amount of time it took to reach that date or the amount of undergraduate credits you have earned by that date, you are eligible to apply to the program.

 - Is there any special process for international students to apply to the Junior Deferral Program?